-- providing coverage that facilitates seller access to buyers around the world, reducing towing and third-party storage expenses, offering a local presence for vehicle inspection stations, and providing prompt response to catastrophes and natural disasters by specially-trained teams; - providing a comprehensive range of customer services that includes merchandising services, efficient title processing, timely pick-up and delivery of vehicles, and Internet sales; - establishing and efficiently integrating new facilities and acquisitions; - increasing the number of bidders that can participate at each sale through the ease and convenience of Internet bidding;
+- providing coverage that facilitates seller access to buyers around the world, reducing towing and third-party storage expenses, offering a local presence for vehicle inspection stations, and providing prompt response to catastrophes and natural disasters by specially-trained teams; - providing a comprehensive range of services that includes merchandising, efficient title processing, timely pick-up and delivery of vehicles, and Internet sales; - establishing and efficiently integrating new facilities and acquisitions; - increasing the number of bidders that can participate at each sale through the ease and convenience of Internet bidding;

-- applying technology to enhance operating efficiency through Internet bidding, web-based order processing, salvage value quotes, electronic communication with members and sellers, vehicle imaging, and an online used vehicle parts locator service; and - providing the venue for insurance customers through our Virtual Insured Exchange (VIX) product to contingently sell a vehicle through the auction process to establish its true value, enabling the insurance customer to access market value information when negotiating with owners who wish to retain their damaged vehicles.
+- applying technology to enhance operating efficiency through Internet bidding, web-based order processing, salvage value quotes, electronic communication with members and sellers, and vehicle imaging; and - providing a venue for insurance customers through our Virtual Insured Exchange (VIX) product to contingently sell a vehicle through our auction process to assess true market value, equipping our insurance customers with market data in its negotiations with owners who wish to retain their damaged vehicles.

-Historically, we believe our business has grown as a result of (i) acquisitions, (ii) increases in the overall volume in the salvage car market, (iii) growth in market share, (iv) increases in the amount of revenue generated per sales transaction resulting from increases in the gross selling price and the addition of value-added services for both members and sellers, and (v) the growth in non-insurance company sellers.
-For fiscal 2016, our revenues were \$1.3 billion and our operating income was \$406.5 million.
+Historically, we believe our business has grown as a result of (i) acquisitions, (ii) increases in overall volume in the salvage car market, (iii) growth in market share, (iv) increases in the amount of revenue generated per sales transaction resulting from increases in the gross selling price and the addition of value-added services for both members and sellers, and (v) growth in non-insurance company sellers.
+For fiscal 2017, our revenues were \$1.4 billion and our operating income was \$461.3 million.